-Upon incorporation of the above functions, revision of the constraints on this integer-based model, and modification of the clustering algorithm to generate a greater number of smaller clusters, the runtime of the algorithm was maintained despite the significant increase in complexity.
-Given a set of requests, the variables central to this model include the priority of each request, the acquisition duration of each request, the start and the end of the DTO windows, and also the location of the median points of the requests.
+Upon incorporating the above functions, revision of the constraints on this integer-based model, and modification of the clustering algorithm to generate a greater number of smaller clusters, the algorithm's runtime was maintained despite the significant increase in complexity.
+Given a set of requests, the variables central to this model include the priority of each request, the acquisition duration of each request, the start and the end of the DTO windows, and the location of the median points of the requests.
 From this, the algorithm calculates for each reasonable pair of the requests inside the small cluster all possible start times for the 1st request in a way that allows the relaying maneuver to the 2d request.
-This is achieved through simple iteration, using the Orekit functions described above: an initial value for the relaying maneuver duration is set to 1 second.
+This is achieved through simple iteration, using the Orekit functions described above: an initial value for the relaying maneuver duration is set to one second.
 Then, the maneuver start and end angles are calculated with the attitude pointing function.
-Afterwards, if the rotation time between the obtained angles via the maneuver duration function is not equal to or greater than 1 second, and the DTO limitations are not violated, meaning the relaying time is equal to 1 second.
-Otherwise, the duration is increased by 1 second, and this procedure is repeated until either the duration is appropriate or the DTO is violated.
+Afterwards, suppose the rotation time between the obtained angles via the maneuver duration function is not equal to or greater than one second, and the DTO limitations are not violated.
+In that case, meaning the relaying time is equal to one second.
+Otherwise, the duration is increased by one second, and this procedure is repeated until either the duration is appropriate or the DTO is violated.
 The result of these computations, $t_{min}$, is treated as the minimum relaying maneuver time.